Opposites – A contrario

 so, maybe, it will be very easy for R to disappear.

-3. Trivial and non-trivial conclusions delivered by the topos
+3. Trivial and non-trivial conclusions provided by the topos

-The application of the topos of opposites is a semantic reflex.
-Reasoning from opposites is a basic way of thought, in much the same way as causal reasoning, or reasoning by analogy or by definition.
-Reasoning from opposites may seem to deliver commonplace conclusions, empty because analytical reformulations of the original sentence when both terms are equally obvious.
+The use of the topos of opposites is a semantic reflex.
+Reasoning from opposites is a basic way of thinking, much like causal reasoning, or reasoning by analogy or by definition.
+Reasoning from opposites may seem to produce commonplace conclusions, empty because analytical reformulations of the original proposition, when both terms are equally obvious.

-Nonetheless, even in this case the topos does help to clarify the meaning of the words, which is no less necessary in philosophy than in general disputes:
+Nevertheless, even in this case the topos helps to clarify the meaning of the words, which is no less necessary in philosophy than in general disputes:

 Temperance is beneficial; for licentiousness is hurtful.
 (Aristotle, Rhet., II, 23; RR, p.
 355)

-There are, however, cases where the “opposite reflex” may, or must, be inhibited: If a prayer says “Peace to the people who love you”, should we apply the topos and conclude something like “War on those who don’t”?
+There are, however, cases in which the “opposite reflex” may, or must, be inhibited: If a prayer says “Peace to those who love you”, should we apply the topos and conclude something like “War to those who don’t”?

-Let us consider the following argumentations based on the opposites:
+Let us consider the following arguments based on the opposites:

-If war is the cause of our present troubles, peace is what we need to put things right again.
+If war is the cause of our present problems, then peace is what we need to set things right.
 (Ibid.)

-Those who sank the country into the crisis are perhaps not the best suited to get us out of the mess.
+Those who plunged the country into crisis may not be the best people to lead us out of it.

-If we are in trouble, it is because we just have waged a limited war; this limited war is the cause of our present troubles, an all-out war is what we need to put things right again; only an outright victory will bring us peace.
+If we are in trouble, it is because we just have only fought a limited war; this limited war is the cause of our current difficulties, an all-out war is what we need to put things right again; only an all-out victory will bring us peace.

-Our policy did not fail, you prevented us from actually implementing it
+Our policy has not failed, you have prevented us from actually implementing it

 The conclusion of the following example is not trivial: